 Salmon Mousse

-Balancing this dense fat requires an immediate, sharp aromatic intervention.
-Introducing fresh lemon juice, pungent Worcestershire sauce, and Dijon mustard directly into the dairy creates a highly concentrated, acidic suspension that cuts perfectly through the rich, oily profile of the salmon.
+Balancing all that richness calls for a hit of bright, sharp flavor.
+Adding fresh lemon juice, pungent Worcestershire sauce, and Dijon mustard directly to the cream base builds an aromatic punch that cuts cleanly through the naturally rich, buttery taste of the salmon.

 Salmon Mousse